giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 The Delegated Resource Management template uses a [parameters file](https://raw.githubusercontent.com/giantswarm/azure-operator/master/docs/delegatedResourceManagement.parameters.json) to supply the needed variables for configuration.
 Please remember to change the `roleDefinitionId` in case you would like to use your custom role definition.
 Moreover ask your Solution Engineer so he can provide you the `GiantSwarmPrincipalID` and `GiantSwarmTenantID`

-This command should be run for all subscriptions that are used for Giant Swarm Tenant Clusters as well as the Control Plane that orchestrates it all.
+This command should be run for all subscriptions that are used for Giant Swarm tenant clusters as well as the control plane that orchestrates it all.

 ## Further reading